imrein/honeypot-rein/Readme.md

 # Honeypot setup

-This project will automatically setup a honeypot with a Grafana server.
+This project will automatically setup a honeypot with a Grafana server to visualize the gathered data.
 (Ubuntu 20.04 LTS server)

 **Change default variables per role!**